culanomeara/pp5-peaknutrition/README.md

 ------------ | ------------ | ------------ |
 Navigate to https://peak-nutrition.herokuapp.com/ | At top nav bar, you can click on the SALE link | Works as expected |

-4. I want to be able to see what I curently have in my basket and total cost
+4. I want to be able to see what I currently have in my basket and total cost

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |